OctopusDeploy/docs/docs/guides/azure-deployments/cloud-services/cloud-service-concepts/cloud-service-accounts.md

 ### Management certificate

-Octopus Deploy must authenticate to Azure using an X.509 certificate.
-You can either upload an existing certificate (`.pfx`), or leave the field blank and Octopus Deploy will generate a certificate.
+Octopus Deploy must authenticate to Azure using an X.509 certificate. Â You can either upload an existing certificate (`.pfx`), or leave the field blank and Octopus Deploy will generate a certificate.
 Keep in mind that since Octopus Deploy securely stores the certificate internally, there is no need to upload a password protected `.pfx`file.
 If you would like to use one that is password protected, you will need to first remove the password.
 This can be done with the following commands.

 **Remove .pfx password**